dbym4820/utsushiyo/README.md

 ## Usage

-Management Application Configuration through Local File about Configuration like below.
+Management Application Configuration via Local File about Configuration like below.

 ```
 # When you want to create a project named "blah" and define configuration in Own home directory